-Caveat: Clock starts when entity learns of - or using reasonable diligence should have learned of - the breach.
+Caveat: Discovery.
+Clock starts when entity learns of - or using reasonable diligence should have learned of - the breach.
 Should the covered entity have learned of the breach earlier?

-Business Associate Timing Issues
+Timing with Business Associate

 Caveat: When should the Business Associate/Covered Entity have learned of the breach?